iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 :::note Disk Space

-Operating as a full archive node require a lot of disk space, we recomment at least 500Gb of free space for now, to operate without issues
+Operating as a full archive node requires a lot of disk space.
+We recommend at least 500Gb of free space to operate without issues

 :::